-These 25-minute Seared Tuna Noodle Bowls are a delicious and healthy meal that is perfect for a quick weeknight dinner or a special occasion.
-The combination of fresh, flavorful ahi tuna fillets with the light and springy soba noodles is simply irresistible.
+These 25-minute Seared Tuna Noodle Bowls are a flavorful meal that’s perfect for a quick weeknight dinner or a special occasion.
+The combination of fresh ahi tuna fillets with the light and springy soba noodles is simply irresistible.

 The noodles are tossed in a quick ponzu sauce that takes minutes to make, while the tuna is pan seared in a white and black sesame seed crust, which adds a nutty taste and a slightly crunchy texture.
-It’s delightful!
+For another quick-and-easy noodle recipe, try my spicy chili oil noodles next!

 You can customize the toppings however you like.
-We suggest garnishes of thinly sliced green onion, fresh cilantro, pickled ginger, Thai chiles for heat, and fresh lime wedges.
-The noodle bowls can be enjoyed hot, room temperature, or cold, meaning these are great year round, whether it’s a hot summer day or a cool winter evening.
-We just love them!
+I like thinly sliced green onion, fresh cilantro, pickled ginger, Thai chiles for heat, and fresh lime wedges.
+The best part is that noodle bowls can be enjoyed hot, room temperature, or cold, meaning these are great year round (and are perfect for meal prepped lunches!).

 Ingredient Notes